Paragraphe

 Cartouche filtrante

-Why are filters such an important part of respiratory protection?
+Why is a filter an important part of respiratory protection ?

-Four European standards have been put in place.
-They define the respiratory protective filters to be used in each case: (please refer to Standards & regulations for respirators)
+Four European standards have been introduced, defining the respiratory protection filters to be used in each case: (see standards & regulations for respiratory protection)

-• NF EN 372: Respiratory protective devices.
-Sx gas filters and combined filters against specific named compounds 14387
+• NF EN 372 : SX gas filters and combination filters against specific combinations designated 14387

 Image